 Developed by the MIT Center for Environmental Health Sciences, this activity uses ordinary LEGO® bricks to model the chemical reactions of complete and incomplete combustion—one of the sources of air pollution—in a way that is easy to understand.

 Just what exactly does cigarette smoke do to your lungs?
-Inflate and touch real swine lungs to see and feel the difference between a healthy lung and a cancerous lung, and learn how to keep your lungs healthy.
+Inflate and touch real lungs to see and feel the difference between a healthy lung and a cancerous lung, and learn how to keep your lungs healthy.

 Peak Expiratory Flow